-Drilling for oil in the Arctic is however extremely dangerous.
-The sea-ice, as well as extreme weather conditions make clean-up of possible oil spills very difficult.
+Drilling for oil in the Arctic is extremely dangerous.
+The sea-ice, as well as extreme weather conditions make clean-up of probable oil spills very difficult.
 For instance, collisions of icebergs with oil platforms are a very real possibility.
 The oil industry's way of dealing with icebergs seems inadequate in comparison with the threat: fire ships are used to hose down and melt icebergs that come too close to the platform.

 The irony is tragic: if we weren't burning so much fossil fuel like oil, those oil companies wouldn't have to opportunity to move in the Arctic.
 It is in their interest to keep this vicious circle as long as possible - and keep the world addicted to oil.
 Drilling in the Arctic, instead of improving our public transportation systems and forcing automobile companies to achieve better fuel efficiency, is keeping us addicted to oil, and only makes the problem worse.

 As oil companies move into the Arctic, fragile habitats are threatened.
-The map below highlights where oil companies hope to drill, their history in the region and the implications.

 As the sea ice melts, more oil exploration is possible.
 If oil deposits are found, exploitation follows inevitably.
 Geologists believe that that one third of the planet's crude oil is located under the seabed.
 Unfortunately, companies and governments seem to have learned very little from previous oil catastrophes.
 Arctic countries are trying to expand their sovereignty over the sea-bed as far as they can.